Charlie-Lambino-Worthington/Bridle-Biscuit-Boarding/README.md

 Tasks

-o   View star ratings and comments left by previous customers when not logged in
+o   View ratings and comments left by previous customers when not logged in

-o   Ability to leave a star rating and review when logged in
+o   Ability to leave a rating and review when logged in

 o   Only able to leave a review with a valid booking id so users know all reviews are from real previous customers